 Celebrating 20 Years of Top 250

-This August marks the 20th anniversary of Hawaii Business’ Top 250 list, our signature ranking of companies by their gross annual sales.
-In March, we launched a series of stories to recognize this milestone, featuring the businesses and people who have graced our magazine over the years.
-This is the fourth installment of a six-part series.
+This August marks the 20th anniversary of Hawaii Business’ Top 250 list, our signature ranking of companies with the highest gross annual sales.
+In anticipation of this milestone, we launched a series of stories in March recognizing the businesses that have graced our list over the years.
+This is the third in the six-part series.